NervanaSystems/ngraph-tf/examples/tf_cpp_examples/README.md

 ## Build the example

-### Copy the library files

-Create a working directory at the parent directory of `ngraph-tf` and copy the `Makefile` and the `hello_tf.cpp`.
-Next create a directory called `lib` in this working directory and copy all the DSO files from the following location: `../ngraph-tf/build/artifacts/lib`

 ### Update the Makefile

 If you are using clang or gcc 4.8 to build ngraph-tf then change the `CXX_ABI_FLAG` value to 0.
-Also, change the ngraph-tf location as needed.
+Also, change the `NGRAPH_TF_DIR` pointing to the location of the `ngraph-tf` on your system as needed.

 ### Build